longturn/freeciv21/docs/Playing/faq.rst

 My irrigated grassland produces only 2 food.
 Is this a bug?
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-No, it's not -- it's a feature.
+No, it is not -- it is a feature.
 Your government is probably Despotism, which has a -1 output penalty whenever a tile produces more than 2 units of food, production, ortrade.
 You should change your government (See the in-game help on :title-reference:`Government` for more detail) to get rid of this penalty.